henrik/octopress/source/_posts/2015-11-14-unforgettable-attributes.markdown

 This is that rare thing, a perfect solution.
 We're guaranteed that we can't forget to declare how to handle a new attribute.
 If we do, we'll be told.

-If the relisting is covered by integrated tests at all, they will catch this.
+If the relisting is covered by integrated tests at all, they will trigger these exceptions as soon as you add a new attribute and forget to declare it.

 ### Example code